-It should be noted that in cases of randomization and blinding in clinical trials, neither the participants nor the researchers know which treatment arm the participant will be receiving before the research commences.
-As long as participants are informed of the probability of their assignment to each arm of the trial, this random and blind assignment does not constitute a waiver or alteration of consent.
+It should be noted that in some cases of randomization and blinding in clinical trials, neither the participants nor the researchers know which treatment the participant will be receiving.
+As long as participants are informed of the probability of their assignment to each arm of the trial, this random and blind assignment does not constitute an alteration to consent requirements.

 Research Involving Partial Disclosure or Deception

 Some social science research, particularly in psychology, seeks to learn about human responses to situations that have been created experimentally.
 Some types of research can be carried out only if the participants do not know the true purpose of the research in advance.
 For example, some social science research that critically probes the inner workings of publicly accountable institutions might never be conducted without the limited use of partial disclosure.
-In some research that uses partial disclosure or deception, participants may not know that they are part of a research project until it is over, or they may be asked to perform a task and told about only one of several elements the researchers are observing.
+In some research that uses partial disclosure or deception, participants may be asked to perform a task and informed about only one of several elements the researchers are observing.
 Research employing deception can involve a number of techniques, such as giving participants false information about themselves, events, social conditions and/or the purpose of the research.
-For such techniques to fall within the exception to the general requirement of full disclosure for consent, the research must meet the requirements of Article 3.7.
+For such techniques to fall within the exception to the general requirement of full disclosure for consent, the research must meet all of the requirements of Article 3.7A.